Where to rent, repair and sell gorgeous designer clothes

-Wardrobe HQ – Well, if it’s good enough for Carrie… Yes, so far this summer, Mrs Johnson # 3 has rented a Christos Costarellos wedding gown, Amanda Wakeley trouser suit, Alice Eady dress, Gucci handbag and Prada shoes from My Wardrobe HQ.
+Wardrobe HQ – Well, if it’s good enough for Carrie… Yes, Mrs Johnson # 3 has rented a Christos Costarellos wedding gown, Amanda Wakeley trouser suit, Alice Eady dress, Gucci handbag and Prada shoes from My Wardrobe HQ.
 To buy, it would have cost her thousands.
 To rent, it looks like she might just be pushing the £500 mark.
 The site is teeming with pieces from over 500 designers and you can rent shoes, bags, occasionwear and even everyday designer items for four to 14 days at a time.
 And if you happen to fall in love with your temporary wardrobe addition?
 Just email My Wardrobe HQ and you can buy it for a fraction of the RRP.

 Selfridges – The big guns of the designer rental scene, Selfridges has teamed up with HURR to offer customers the opportunity to rent some seriously luxe designer threads for a mere snip of the actual retail price.
 A Stella McCartney trouser suit for just over £100?
 Er… yes please.